Good-Ghosting/goodghosting-protocol-v1/README.md

 - To stay in the game, players must deposit before the end of each segment (via `makeDeposit`)
 - At the end of the game, the earned interest is split amongst all players who made every deposit.
 Aka: the winners.
 - Players that missed a deposit, still get their principal back but do not earn any interest.
-- Users can withdraw their principal at any time, if they wish to do so (`emergencyWithdraw`)
+- Users can withdraw their principal at any time, if they wish to do so (`earlyWithdraw`)

 # Tests
 To run tests: